“Stranger Things,” the hit Netflix science fiction-horror series, promises a second season in 2017.

 Where you can find it: cityofjacksonga.com

 This picturesque setting, purchased by the city of Atlanta in 2006, has become quite the local celebrity locale.
 Zombies overran the quarry on “The Walking Dead,” and you can spot it in the first installment of “The Hunger Games.”
 It gets serious screen time in “Stranger Things.”
 Authorities find the faux Will Byers floating in its waters.
 Later in the series, those bullies from Hawkins Middle School attempt to make Mike take a dive into the quarry before Eleven swoops in for the save.
 The quarry itself had been mined for a century.
-According to proposed plans, it’s likely to become Atlanta’s biggest park.
+In 2021, it opened to the public as Atlanta’s biggest city park.

 The former Patrick Henry Academy